|

 Dead Animals and Birds (Carrion)

-important in winter, when other food is hard to find.
+important source of food in winter, when other food is hard to find.
+In short, if a badger comes across any dead animal carcass, it will

 There are many anecdotal reports of badgers having been seen